In this GenerateBlocks review, I will be going through this amazing, lightweight, Gutenberg block-based WordPress plugin.

 GenerateBlocks is a block-based WordPress plugin that has all the bells and whistles of popular page builders.
 Allowing you to add different blocks to your website, and customize them according to your needs.

 Giving you a complete toolkit that offers endless possibilities in WordPress designing.
-Gone are those days where you’d have to only rely on page builders and/or custom CSS for making your website look elegant.
+Gone are those days where you’d have to only rely on page builders and/or custom CSS to make your website look elegant.

 It isn’t a page builder.
 As a matter of fact; it comes with features and 6 blocks that revamp your existing Gutenberg block editing.

 It is a freemium plugin.
-Meaning, there is a free version and a GenerateBlocks Pro with more features, huge template library and amazing effects waiting for you.
+Meaning, there is a free version and a GenerateBlocks Pro with more features like;

-I have that covered in the later section of this GenerateBlocks review.
+I have covered them in the later sections of this GenerateBlocks review.

 GenerateBlocks Against Other Block-Based WordPress Plugins